dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 **Failing to include the area under the straight-line extension results in not counting the positive contribution to the FOM of unmarked cases, each of which represents a perfect decision.
 For an optimal observer whose operating characteristic is the vertical line from (0,0) to (0,1) followed by the horizontal line from (0,1) to (1,1), the area under the straight-line extension comprises the entire AUC for the wAFROC.
 Excluding it would yield zero AUC for an optimal observer, which is obviously incorrect.**

-## Understanding the AFROC and wAFROC empirical plots
+## Understanding the AFROC and wAFROC empirical plots {#froc-meanings-understanding}

 ```{.r .numberLines}